 sensory or motor issues!

-I also suggest this as a first resource for educators interested in understanding and supporting the
+A good resource for educators interested in understanding and supporting

 The how-to guide for The Beaker Kids.

 Filled with "field guide" fact sheets, lesson plans and games, the Lab Manual is your essential reference tool for identifying and helping the Beakers in your life.
 Includes reproducible classroom art and worksheets.

 Written by three experienced occupational therapists, this book offers a combination of theory

 and strategies.
 It is a perfect tool for those working with young children, but also broad enough

 to be adapted for older children and adults.
 Building Bridges provides creative techniques and